thedynamiclinker/ld/Mission.md

 How do you break the imaginary walls between them, and make a place where it doesn't feel awkward to approach the small group, or the phone girl, or the laptop guy?

 This is precisely the problem we intend to solve.

+## The Solution

+In summary, the modern world can be a pretty lonely place.

+We believe this is not an inevitable result of human psychology, smartphones, or modern society overall.

+We believe the loneliness of modern life is a direct consequence of the nonexistence of a certain class of place 一 specifically a certain class of business 一 often called a Third Place.

+It is those businesses that we aim to create.

+We believe that every other business currently in existence is failing to address this problem, including the ones that claim to be "[reclaiming the third place](https://stories.starbucks.com/emea/stories/2024/reclaiming-third-places-our-bold-vision-for-community-stores/)."

 ## Locations